(X88) Assault by gases and vapours

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the size of the liver and spleen.
+Main goal of the treatment: To reduce the effects of assault by gases and vapours.

 Icon